15 days of 0% revenue share

 • Crowd-funding to raise money from fans or supporters.

-In fact, according to a study by Siteefy, every minute, 175 new websites are created, making the competition more fierce.
+In fact, according to a study by Siteefy,175 new websites are created every minute, making the competition more fierce.

 In this competitive landscape, ad fill rate is a crucial metric that measures the percentage of ad impressions that are successfully delivered to a website or app.

-Let’s take a closer look at what is ad fill rate and how to calculate it.
+Let’s take a closer look at what the ad fill rate is and how to calculate it.
+But first, let’s understand what ad fill rate means.

-Ad fill rate is a metric, which is ued to measure the percentage of an ad impression successfully served to a website or an app.
+Ad fill rate or programmatic fill rate is a metric, which is used to measure the percentage of an ad impression successfully served to a website or an app.

-Technically speaking, ad fill rate is the percentage of ads ‘getting served’ out of the total number of ‘ad calls’ being requested on a site/page.
+Technically speaking, programmatic fill rate is the percentage of ads’ getting served’ out of the total number of ad calls being requested on a site/page.

-High ad fill rate – High ad fill rate means that a large percentage of ad requests are being fulfilled with advertisements.
+High ad fill rate – A high ad fill rate means that a large percentage of ad requests are being fulfilled with advertisements.

-Low Ad Fill Rate – Low ad fill rate means that only a small percentage of ad requests are being fulfilled with advertisements.
+Low Ad Fill Rate – A low ad fill rate means that only a small percentage of ad requests are being fulfilled with advertisements.

 All About Ad Tech – Scaling Ad Revenue